vincedark56/Map_Tools_for_Kam_GTA_Scripts/README.md

 ## Multiobject Prop Generator - Prop generator for Kam's map IO

 With this spript you have just to press the button that generate Gbuffer IDs in the scene and choose the first start ID and the .TXD name (you can apply different .TXD names for selected objects without have issues with ID).
+Now you can generate with the LOD custon values for selected objects.

 ## Rename Objects Names - Renames big GTA RAGE IV+ object names